-Please find what you want by clicking on the appropriate A-Z letter of the subject, topic etc you require.
+Please find what you want by clicking on the appropriate location link below

 Set in the heart of the beautiful Romney Marsh, this mellow tile-hung inn of 1546 is neatly located next to St George's Church and is sometimes known as the `Stained Glass Windows' because of this proximity.
 The pub has not always been as cosy as it is today.
 The owlers and smugglers would give a hostile welcome to strangers drinking there - not surprising considering the nearby church was blatantly used as a warehouse for contraband.
-The Bell offers a wealth of good food and well kept beers, Mark and Vanda welcome you to their home.
+The Bell offers a wealth of good food and well-kept beers, Dave & Sarah welcome you to their home.
 The Bell Inn has won CAMRA's Pub of the Year for the Ashford, Folkestone & Romney Marsh in 2016, 2013, 2011 and 2010, plus they were runners up in 2012

 Botolphs Bridge Inn

 The Britannia Inn is a renowned pub and restaurant serving fish & chips and other home cooked food.
-Set two minutes walk from the beach at Dungeness via a walkway opposite, this fantastic pub is in the heart of Dungeness estate, a Site of Special Scientific Interest and home to some extremely rare wildlife.
+A two minute walk from the beach at Dungeness, via a walkway opposite, this fantastic pub is in the heart of Dungeness estate, a Site of Special Scientific Interest and home to some extremely rare wildlife.
 The pub is sited between the two Dungeness lighthouses and within a few minutes walk of the Romney, Hythe and Dymchurch Railway, which dates from 1927.

 Cinque Ports Arms

 The Cinque Ports were a federation of south-eastern ports, the original five being Hastings, New Romney, Hythe, Dover and Sandwich.
-It was built in the 18th century probably on the foundations of an earlier building.
-The building of whitewashed brickwork, deep-pitched roof and rooms with low, beamed ceilings, has changed little for over 100 years.
-The Cinque Ports Arms is is a cosy and friendly welcoming public house with a wealth of oak beams serving upto 4 ever changing real ales.
+It was built in the 18th century, probably on the foundations of an earlier building.
+The building of whitewashed brickwork, deep-pitched roof and rooms with low, beamed ceilings, has barely changed for over 100 years.
+The Cinque Ports Arms is a cosy and friendly, welcoming public house with a wealth of oak beams serving up to 4 ever-changing real ales.

 City of London